directual/directual-react-boilerplate/README.md

 `npm install http-proxy-middleware --save `

+### 2. Run you app

+The command: `npm run start` runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload automatically if you make edits.<br />
+You will also see lint errors in the console.

-### 2. Create middleware proxy to directual.api, for resolving problem linked with CORS
+### 3. Create middleware proxy to directual.api, for resolving problem linked with CORS

 create file `.env` in root directory with you APP_ID,
 example: